Brobin/brobin-v3/data/articles/nebraska-big-year-august-recap.md

 **Record Watch**: With the incredible amount of rarities in August, I think I am in a great position to beat the record.
 7 to go to set a new record, 9 for the big 350, and I still have a shortlist of 16 or so birds that are regular.
 As always, I am incredibly thankful for all the birders who have helped me out this month and encouraged me, especially the current king of Nebraska Big Years, Paul Dunbar!
 I couldn't do it without you all.

-Thanks this month to Colin, Stephen, Olivia, Steven, John and Shari, Boni, Paul R, Keegan, Tommy, Eugene, Michael and everyone else cheering me on.
+Thanks this month to Colin, Stephen, Olivia, Steven, John and Shari, Boni, Paul R, Keegan, Tommy, Eugene, Michael and everyone else cheering me on and birding we me.

 ---